AdobeDocs/experience-platform.en/help/dashboards/widget-library.md

 ### Create a custom widget

-To create a new widget, select **[!UICONTROL Create]** from the center of the widget library, or if custom widgets have already been created, select **[!UICONTROL Create widget]** from the top-right corner of the widget library.
+To create a custom widget, select **[!UICONTROL Create]** from the center of the widget library, or if custom widgets have already been created, select **[!UICONTROL Create widget]** from the top-right corner of the widget library.

 ![](images/customization/create-widget.png)

-On the **[!UICONTROL Create widget]** dialog, you can provide a title and description for your new widget and choose the attribute that you wish the widget to display.
-To add an attribute to the widget, select the radio button beside the attribute you wish to add.
+On the **[!UICONTROL Create widget]** dialog, you can provide a title and description for your new widget and choose the attribute that you want the widget to display.
+To choose an attribute, select the radio button beside the attribute you want to add.

 >[!NOTE]
 >
 >Only one attribute can be selected per widget.
-Also, if a widget has already been created for an attribute, the attribute will appear greyed out.
+Also, if a widget has already been created for an attribute, the attribute appears grayed out.

 ![](images/customization/create-widget-dialog.png)